plexil-group/plexil/README.md

 Cross-compilation of the PLEXIL Executive as a component of other projects is straightforward, using either the GNU autotools or CMake.

-The file $PLEXIL_HOME/src/build-for-buildroot.sh is an example of cross-compiling the PLEXIL Executive for use with the 'buildroot' embedded Linux tool suite on an ARM processor.
+The file `$PLEXIL_HOME/src/build-for-buildroot.sh` is an example of cross-compiling the PLEXIL Executive for use with the `buildroot` embedded Linux tool suite on an ARM processor.
 This example uses the GNU autotools.

-Similarly, by supplying an appropriate toolchain file with the '-DCMAKE_TOOLCHAIN_FILE' option, CMake can build the PLEXIL Executive for targets other than the host system.
+Similarly, by supplying an appropriate toolchain file with the `-DCMAKE_TOOLCHAIN_FILE` option, CMake can build the PLEXIL Executive for targets other than the host system.